- Majors and Minors

 While it is possible to aim for completion of GE requirements within the first two semesters, it is more advisable to choose courses that you find interesting or challenging rather than simply trying to fulfill GE requirements.

 Q: Is it possible to waive a general education requirement, such as the foreign language requirement?

 Under some circumstances it is possible to waive a requirement; for example, it may be possible to waive the language requirement if your first language is not English and you have received formal education in your native language, or have a documented disability, or have received above a particular score on The College Board Achievement Test in a foreign language.
 Advanced placement scores in particular fields may satisfy the GE requirement.

-If you believe you have reason to ask for a GE modification, check with your adviser, dean, or the director of disability services, as appropriate.
+If you believe you have reason to ask for a GE modification, check with your adviser, dean, or the director of Student Accessibility Services, as appropriate.